-Fall events most (mostly) indoors this week
+Fall events move (mostly) indoors this week

 6:30 a.m. to 7:30 p.m.
 Thursday, Oct.
 17

-Canvas Event Center in Cape Girardeau
+Canvas Event Center, 1922 Independence St. in Cape Girardeau

-United Way of Southeast Missouri (UWSEMO) is hosting a community forum to discuss the organization’s child care initiative and provide feedback on proposed solutions.
+United Way of Southeast Missouri is hosting a community forum to discuss the organization’s child care initiative and provide feedback on proposed solutions.
 The event will offer a light dinner for all and activities for children.
-More information can be found at www.unitedwayofsemo.org/childcare or by calling (573) 334-9634.
+More information may be found at www.unitedwayofsemo.org/childcare or by calling (573) 334-9634.

-Cape Ballroom Anniversary Masquerade Ball
+Cape Ballroom anniversary masquerade ball

 7 to 9 p.m.
 Friday, Oct.
 18